AudreyBeard/aws_utils/README.md

 # aws_utils

-##CURRENTLY BROKEN
-I'm working on this repo actively, and I need it for curret work.
-It's broken now, but I guarantee it will be fixed by tomorrow (2019-10-17(

 Utilities for working with AWS tools

 This repo contains functionality that's useful enough for me to want to wrap in a nice Python API.
 Currently, it supports the following:
-- Copy to S3 bucket
+- Copy to S3 bucket from local machine
+- Copy from S3 bucket to local machine
-- Move to S3 bucket
+- Move to S3 bucket from local machine

 ---
 ## Setup